Lebechi550/construction_cost_analysis/README.md

 This project analyzes construction cost data to identify key spending patterns, major cost drivers, and supplier contributions.
 The goal is to support better cost control and supplier management decisions using interactive Power BI dashboards.

 ### Data Sources:
-construction_cost: The dataset contains records as listed below:
+construction_cost: The primary dataset used for this analysis is a Microsoft Excel Comma separated values file which contains records as listed below:

 - Category
 - Sub-category